Research Output per year

 Using a probabilistic approach, scour depth at every bridge locations of an infrastructure network will be estimated by monitoring limited and critical bridges.
 Roughly speaking, observation from a scour monitoring system installed at a pier of one bridge is used by the probabilistic tool (i.e., the Bayesian Network) to provide a better estimate of the scour depth at unmonitored bridges.

 The scour risk rating methods used by Transport Scotland, and Network Rail are then reproduced in a probabilistic form.
 Finally, the optimal decision to take (do nothing, send inspectors or close the bridge) is found through a Decision model.

-A scour monitoring system will be installed on a bridge in south-west Scotland (A76 200 bridge over River Nith in New Cumnock) to demonstrate the functioning of the DSS, and I am currently testing it in the Geomechanics laboratory.
+A scour monitoring system will be installed on a bridge in south-west Scotland (A76 200 bridge over River Nith in New Cumnock) to demonstrate the functioning of the DSS, and Andrea has tested it in the Strathclyde's Geomechanics laboratory.

 Master of Engineering, University of Trento

 Bachelor of Engineering, Alma Mater Studiorum Universita di Bologna

 Research output: Chapter in Book/Report/Conference proceeding › Conference contribution

 Activities per year